Planetbiru/video-conference/README.md

 * **Promote Stream**: Click the star button to make your stream the main screen.
 * **Chat**: Type messages in the chat input and press send.
 * **File Sharing**: Click the 📎 button to select a file, preview, and send.
+* **Resize Panels**: Drag the divider between the video and chat panels to adjust their widths.

 ---